Five Things to Do When Caregiving Becomes Too Much

 Lists can be overwhelming.
 Caregivers already have long lists of projects to complete.
 The thought of adding one more item to the list may feel impossible—like too much extra effort.
 Feeling overwhelmed is common for caregivers.

-The only way out of overwhelm is taking action.
+The only way out of overwhelm is to take action.
 One day at a time—one step at a time.

-I recommend choosing one of the five things above and try it out.
+I recommend choosing one of the five things above and trying it out.
 Give it 30 days.
 A new habit takes 30 days to become a new habit.
 Be open-minded that the caregiving situation can improve.
+Consider taking an online caregiving course or finding support.
+These small steps forward can make a big difference to thinking positively and having the energy to be proactive about caregiving situations instead of feeling burned out and exhausted.

 (1) Koval, C.A. et al., The Burden of Responsibility: Interpersonal Costs of High Self-Control.
 Journal of Personality and Social Psychology 2015, Vol. 108, No. 5, 650-766.